raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 --- task ---

-Look at the 'Shell' panel at the bottom of the Thonny editor.
+Look at the Shell panel at the bottom of the Thonny editor.

 You should see something like this: